balena-io-experimental/getting-started-guide-scripts/README.md

 * Related to the above, I haven't yet found a clean way to count the devices in the dropdown, so it loops through until it hits an exception.
 It's currently catching a general exception, so this could be an error, or it has finished looping through devices. #TODO
 * There are a couple of lengthy `sleep` statements.
 I tried (unsuccessfully) to use `ExplicitWait`, and adding this would greatly improve the speed of this as currently, the wait is likely very excessive. #TODO
 * There is no way to easily generate a single image (other than to manually set the counter to the correct device). #TODO
+* Would be nice to run it in a [Docker container](https://hub.docker.com/r/joyzoursky/python-chromedriver/)